ericbulloch/kwmd/tools/gobuster.md

 | `$ gobuster dir -u http://10.10.1.1 -w /usr/share/wordlists/SecLists/Discovery/Web-Content/big.txt -x php,zip,txt` | This appends `.php`, `.zip` and `.txt` to the end of each word in the provided wordlist.
 This is my default command with gobuster and I have the most success with those extensions on TryHackMe boxes. | Again, this is my default gobuster command usage. |
 | `$ gobuster dir -u http://10.10.1.1 -w /usr/share/wordlists/SecLists/Discovery/Web-Content/big.txt -k` | This will cause `gobuster` to ignore checking if the certificate is valid.
 This happens all the time in capture the flag events. | I use this when I am getting a certificate error from the website that is using HTTPS. |

+### DNS Enumeration Mode

+This mode is used for brute-forcing DNS subdomains to discover hidden or less-obvious hostnames belonging to the target.
+This can be helpful because subdomains can be vulnerable to flaws that were patched in the main domain.
+Sometimes, subdomains can also be forgotten or abandoned which means the software can be really out of date.